Sign In / Sign Out

 Dr. Mani founded ASU-PRL in 2009 and has been serving as the director of ASU-PRL since then.
 He was the director of ASU-PTL between 1999 and 2008, and the president of TUV Rheinland PTL (a spin-off of ASU-PTL) between 2008 and 2015.
 He has more than 32 years of research and accelerated testing experience in photovoltaics.
 He has published and presented over 150 papers in journals, conferences and workshops.
 He holds a patent in PID control and prevention and a provisional patent in automated waterless soiling monitoring system.
 His current research interests include market-driven applied research addressing technology application issues and real-world reliability issues using field failure data and accelerated indoor testing data.

-Dr. Kuitche is the laboratory manager for ASU-PRL.
-He holds a Ph.D in Module Lifetime Prediction and a Master's in Computer Science Engineering from ASU.
+Dr. Kuitche is a Collaborating Faculty at ASU-PRL.
+He holds a Ph.D in Industrial Engineering and a Master's in Computer Science Engineering from ASU.
 He has been with ASU since 2003 in various capacities, as a test engineer and head of operating of ASU Photovoltaic Testing Lab (Now, a spin-off company, TUV Rheinland PTL, LLC), as a lecturer teaching courses in Photovoltaics and computer programming.
 His current research interests include determination of failure modes in field-stressed and accelerated stressed modules using statistical tools.

-Dr. Oh is the Junior Research Scientist at ASU-PRL.
+Dr. Oh is a Junior Research Scientist at ASU-PRL.
 He holds a Ph.D in Electrical Engineering and a Master's in Alternative Energy Technologies from ASU and a Bachelor's degree in Electronics Engineering from Konkuk University (Korea).
 His current research interests include reduce operating temperature of PV modules using thermally conductive backsheets (TCB), developing acceleration factors for predicting PV module field degradation using acceleration testing data and field data and reliability evaluation and design for next generation high-efficiency PV modules.
+He holds a patent in PID control and prevention

 Dr. Sinha is a Post-Doc researcher at ASU-PRL.
 She holds an M.Sc.-Ph.D. degree in Energy from IIT Bombay (India), and a Bachelor's in Physics, Chemistry and Mathematics from MDSU (India).
 Her research interests include characterization, modelling and simulation of defects and degradation in solar cells and modules.
 She has one patent (filed).
 She has worked as a Project Engineer in NCPRE (Phase II) project.
 Currently, she is a Postdoctoral Researcher at ASU-PRL, and is currently working on the correlation of qualification testing with field degradation.